purdue-cs193-fall-2019/homework-1-richzli/index.md

 # Richard Li's First CS 193 HW

 - hopefully I will be able to learn some tools I'm not as familiar with, such as vim or linux command line
-- chill class just for learning more of those "soft skills" to offset the actual lectures
+- chill class just for learning more of those technical skills to offset the actual lectures

 ## Welcome to GitHub Pages